lz1asl/CaveSurveyBTEmulator/README.md

 The goal is to use your computer's Bluetooth radio to simulate measurement device that is not currently present (one of the supported [laser distance meters](https://github.com/lz1asl/CaveSurvey/wiki/Measurement-Devices) such as CEM, Trimble, LTI, DistoX, etc).
 CaveSurvey can connect to it and receive predefined measurements to verify the data exchange.

 How to use :
+ - Run with Java 21 or later
  - On Linux you may need to install `libbluetooth-dev`
- - Run `./mvnw jetty:run` as root to start the server
+ - Run `sudo ./mvnw jetty:run` as to start the server (root permissions needed to control the adapter)
  - Open http://localhost:8080/

 Prebuild Java war available under [Actions](https://github.com/lz1asl/CaveSurveyBTEmulator/actions).